Calais / Saint Stephen – International Avenue, Route 1, Maine Route 9 / New Brunswick Route 1

 Current Traffic at the Calais Border Crossing

 Always check our page with current traffic, road conditions, and border wait times to see what’s happening right now at the Calais / International Avenue border crossing.

 Travel Tips – International Avenue Border Crossing

-- RV travellers should note that this new crossing has a lot more room than the older ports.
+- RV travelers should note that this newer crossing has a lot more room than the older ports.

 - There are nearby gas stations on the U.S. side of the border.